 - Swollen or bloated battery case: When the battery is exposed to extreme amounts of heat or cold, the sides of the case can swell up.
 This can then decrease the battery’s lifespan.

 - Strong odor: If the battery has been frozen or shorted internally, the case might vent gas.
 This would produce a strong rotten egg smell which would be sulfuric acid.
 If the battery doesn’t get replaced right away, the acid can eat away at other parts of the engine.

 If you notice any of these warning signs, have your battery repaired or replaced as soon as possible before it affects other parts of your automobile.

 While you can do a battery check by yourself, it’s something best left to the professionals.
 That way, if the battery has to be fixed, we can take care of it right then and there.

-If you live near Danvers, Peabody, and Salem, don't wait.
-Schedule service at Ira Toyota of Danvers today!
+If you live near Danvers, Peabody, and Salem, don’t wait.
+Contact us at Ira Toyota of Danvers today!